junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean breathes out, looking at Cas's closed eyes.
 "Sorry, no other way.
 Don't say I took advantage of you when you were out, alright?
 Desperate times."

 He takes the goo into his own mouth, trying his best to block out the disgusting slimy texture and bitter rot taste.
-Kneeling down so he's at the same height as Cas's mouth where his monster body lays, Dean presses their lips together, pushing the food through.
+Kneeling down so he's at the same height as Cas's mouth where his monster body lies, Dean presses their lips together, pushing the food through.

 Cas's lips are dry and frustose, rough like tree bark, tasting like copper and iron with a lingering note of fragrant sweetness from blood.
 But at least it's opening now under the pressure, the remains of Leviathan slide in.